zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ![](../../images/9/23e.png)

 <!-- The issue now is, that there is no guarantee that an entry with the specific id can be found.
 It is good that this potentially problematic issue surfaces already at compile phase, since without TypeScript there would be no indication of this possibility and in the worst case you might end up returning a result of an <i>undefined</i> object instead of informing about the nonexistense of searched item by other means. -->
-The issue is, that there is no guarantee that an entry with the specified id can be found.
+The issue is that there is no guarantee that entry with the specified id can be found.
-It is good that we are made aware of this potential problem already at compile phase.
-Without TypeScript we would not be warned about this problem, and in the worst case scenario we could have ended up returning an <i>undefined</i> object instead of informing the user about the specified entry not being found.
+It is good that we are made aware of this potential problem already at the compile phase.
+Without TypeScript, we would not be warned about this problem, and in the worst-case scenario, we could have ended up returning an <i>undefined</i> object instead of informing the user about the specified entry not being found.

 <!-- In cases like this we first of all need to decide <i>what is the desired return value</i> if an object is not found, and how to handle the case.
 The value <i>undefined</i> that is returned by <i>find</i> method of an array is actually fine for us if a result is not found.
 Thus we could solve our problem by typing the return value as follows -->
-First of all in cases like this we need to decide what the <i>return value</i> should be if an object is not found, and how the case should be handled.
+First of all, in cases like this, we need to decide what the <i>return value</i> should be if an object is not found, and how the case should be handled.
 The <i>find</i> method of an array returns <i>undefined</i> if the object is not found, and this is actually fine with us.
-We can solve our problem by typing the return value as follows
+We can solve our problem by typing the return value as follows.

 ```js
 const findById = (id: number): DiaryEntry | undefined => { // highlight-line